 They called it the ‘Shortcut’ method but the important question is:

 How does the Shortcut Method differ from the existing ‘Cents Per Hour’ method of claiming work from home running expenses, and are you better off using this new method or sticking with the old one?

-(There is an ‘actual expenses’ method for claiming work at home tax deductions but that can get pretty complicated, so for the purpose of this article, we’ll just explore the two methods most people are likely to use.)
+(There is an ‘actual expenses’ method for claiming work at home tax deductions but that can get pretty complicated, so for the purposes of this article, we’ll just explore the two methods most people are likely to use.)

-The standard fixed rate method works like this: You claim 52c for each hour that you work at home.
+The standard fixed rate method works like this: You claim 52c for each hour that you work from home.
 This covers running expenses of your home office area.
 You can also claim a percentage of your internet expenses and mobile phone expenses, if you need to use your personal phone for work related tasks.